-This disparity between the theoretical guarantee and the empirical accuracy of MIA can be attributed to the adversary's suboptimal querying strategy.
-As noted in \cref{rm:optimal_infer_vs_optimal_query}, while \cref{prop:optimal_mia} derives the \emph{optimal inference rule} after observing the transcript, it does not characterize the \emph{optimal querying strategy} to select each $q_t$.
-While querying examples from $U$ is a standard practice in MIA literature, an adversary could use more complex strategies.
-For instance, recent work~\cite{yoqo24, oslo24} suggests that adversarially generated examples can efficiently extract membership information.
-While our empirical attack employs a more straightforward querying strategy, we note that our theoretical guarantee provides provable privacy bounds under \emph{any possible querying strategy}.
+This disparity between the MIA upper bound and its empirical accuracy can be attributed to the adversary's suboptimal querying strategy (cf. \cref{rm:optimal_infer_vs_optimal_query}).
+While querying examples from $U$ is a standard practice in MIA literature, an adversary could use more complex strategies, such as adversarial examples~\cite{yoqo24,oslo24}.
+We note that our theoretical guarantee provides provable privacy bounds under \emph{any possible querying strategy}.